-After remaining with my father about a year, assisting him in his business as a bricklayer, I left him, and occasionally assisted him and other persons in the same line of business, principally for the purpose of blinding people as to what I was really engaged about.
-I, at first, began to rob entirely on my own account, and committed many extensive reporters upon the market people at Barnsley.
-I carried on, by myself, about a year, and I seldom allowed a market day to pass without making many successful experiments on the pockets of the market people.
-The sums I obtained in this way varied from one to five, ten, and thirty pounds; not more at a time, I mean, but the experiments were frequent.
-I do not know the names of the persons, or I would tell at once, but I can tell the public what I always found to be the most convenient time for rebbing them: at the public house when they were getting drunk, or when they left the public house drunk to go home.
-One of the last robberies was of this sort.
-Robinson, Cherry, and me, (not the Cherry that was tried for Mr. Blackburn's into a public-house, to get change, to pay for a new hat he bought, and we followed him, and when he left to go home, at dark, he Let when he yot outside the house; and, when I him.
-I pretended to be drunk, too, and staggered against him, and helped him up, and asked airs which was his road home; and when he told me.
-I told him that that was my road, too; and that I would go part of the road home with him : 80 I took him under the arm, and led him out of the town on the Sheffield road, and we had not got far, when Cherry and Robinson came up, and knocked both down, and robbed the man of, I think, thirty- light with the project. fre pounds in notes and sovereigns.

-joined with a young man, named Joseph Bentley, Barnsley; he is a brick-maker by trade, and about the age of twenty-two years, middle-sized, and stim in figure; John Hayes, of Barnsley, a weaver, finish with Mother Goose. about twenty-one years of age, and about the same Bentley in shape and figure; Thomas Broadhead of Barnsley, a weaver, about twenty-one years of from Skelmondshorpe, about nine miles distant; he was about eighteen years of age.
+After remaining with my father about a year assisting him in his business as a bricklayer, I left him, and occasionally assisted him and other persons in the same line of business, principally for the purpose of blinding people as to what I was really engaged about.
+I, at first, began to rob entirely on my own account, and committed many extensive carried on, by myself, about a year, and I seldom allowed a market day to pass without making many successful experiments on the pockets of the market from one to five, ten, and thirty pounds; not more at a time, I mean, but the experiments were frequent.
+I do not know the names of the persons, or I always found to be the most convenient time for robbing them: at the public house when they were getting drunk, or when they left the public house drunk to go home.
+Une of the last robberies was of this sors.
+Robinson, Cherry, and me, (not the Cherry that was tried for Mr. Blackburn's murder, but his brother.) watched a country. man into a public-house, to get change, to pay for a new hat he bought, and we followed him, and when he left to go home, at dark, he fell when he got outside the house; and, when I saw him, I pretended to be drunk, too, and staggered seainst him, and helped him up, and asked him which was his road home; and when he told me, I told him that that was my road, too; and that I would go part of the road home with him; so town on the Sheffield road, and we had not got far. when Cherry and Robinson came up, and knocked us both down, and robbed the man of, I think, thirtyfive pounds in notes and sovereigns. of Barnsley; he is a brick-maker by trade, and about the age of twenty-two years, middle-sized, and alim in figure; John Hayes, of Barnsley, a weaver, finish with Mother Goose. about twenty-one years of age, and about the same as Bentley in shape and figure; Thomas Broadhead.